 「おわったんだなーってほんとに思うんだよ。いや、後継者を育てたよ。それで、後継者がそだって、やらせると、結局食べちゃうことになるんですよ。この人たちの才能食べちゃう こいつにやらせてみたいという人間は一人もいなくなった。スタジオは人を食べてくんですよ。まあ、これがだから宿命だからね~。まあ、食べて。それで、おしまいになっちゃって、ぴしゃっとさ。なんの未練もないんだよ。」

-“Mr. Kondo’s checks have two stages.
-When the key animation is done, he first corrects only the characters.
-So the acting is not checked, and that cut goes to the in-betweening staff, and only when the in-between animation is done does he check the acting.
-The key animator’s effort is not completely wasted like with Mr. Miyazaki’s checks, but this method is also very risky…”
+“Mr. Kondo’s checks happen in two stages.
+When the key animation comes in, he first corrects only the character models, leaving the acting unchecked… The key animator’s painstaking effort is not completely wasted and thrown away like it is during Mr. Miyazaki’s checks.

 (Original Text in Japanese)